-Simply thread the material through the crimp, loop it back round on itself and squeeze the crimp together.
+Simply thread the material through the crimp, loop it back around on itself and squeeze the crimp together using snipe nose pliers.
 This will create a secure loop for you to attach a clasp or other finding.

 Crimps are not ideal for very fine thread or silk as it is possible that it could slip out - however you could try creating a knot within the thread to give the crimp more to hold onto.

 You can close crimps with snipe nose pliers, or for small, neat crimps try our magical crimping pliers or for mini crimps our micro crimping pliers.

 Crimps with loops are beginner-friendly, providing a neat finish for necklaces and bracelets without the need for seperate crimps, jump rings and wire guardians.
 All you need to do is insert your thread into the crimp and squeeze the central band of the tube with snipe nose pliers to grip it firmly.
 The crimp holds its shape as it is only the centre of the tube that is flattened and your clasp can be attached directly to the loop.